artsy/artsy.github.io/_posts/2021-01-11-strategies-for-small-focused-pull-requests.markdown

 Rather than building an entire feature end-to-end before creating a pull request, consider integrating one layer at a time.
 Embrace the boundaries between the front and back ends of your code — submit a PR to introduce changes to the API, and once it's merged follow up with another PR to introduce changes to the UI.

 Depending on the architecture of your system, you might already be forced to this.
-At Artsy, our [web app lives in one repo](force), our [GraphQL endpoint lives in another](metaphysics), and many services are separated into repositories behind that.
-We _have_ to integrate our features one layer at a time.
-TODO: link to examples
+At Artsy, our [web app lives in one repo](https://github.com/artsy/force), our [GraphQL endpoint lives in another](https://github.com/artsy/metaphysics), and many services are separated into repositories behind that.
+We _must_ integrate our features one layer at a time.
+Here's an example where [Matt][matt] [added a field to our API](https://github.com/artsy/metaphysics/pull/2819/files) in one PR, and [propagated it to the UI](https://github.com/artsy/force/pull/6613) in a separate PR.
+Even if you don't have a repository boundary between your API and your UI, splitting PRs at this logical boundary can help make them more digestible.

 The suggestion to PR by architectural layer is not in conflict with slicing stories small — in fact, these two strategies complement each other nicely.
 A PR that contains multiple features but only one layer is probably large enough to be difficult to review; so is a PR that contains one feature end-to-end.
-A PR containing one layer of one feature is easier to review.
+A PR containing one layer of one feature can be easier to review.

 ## Build a walking skeleton